 (ix) To process the registration and access of users to the private area on the website.

 (xi) To post to social networking sites photographs, videos and students information.

 (xii) To serve students in relation to their special academic needs, such as disabilities or accessibility problems.

-(i) To send commercial information about educational services offered by IES by any means, including electronic.
+(i) To send commercial information about educational services offered by IESGS by any means, including electronic.

 (ii) To take all reasonable disciplinary or preventative action in the event of non-compliance by pupils.

 (iii) To send communications to students, individually and in groups by email, Google Classroom and other means, in order to coordinate and carry out the activities in which the student is involved.